-II.
+III.
 Indications and/or Limitations of Coverage

 Application of coverage criteria is dependent upon an individual's benefit coverage at the time of the request.
+Specifications pertaining to Medicare and Medicaid can be found in the "Applicable State and Federal Regulations" of this policy document.

-- 1) Genetic counseling is recommended prior to genetic testing for homocystinuria. - 2) Newborn screening for homocysteine-related conditions MEETS COVERAGE CRITERIA in any of the following situations: - a) Screening for classic homocystinuria due to CBS deficiency by performing quantitative plasma amino acids analysis and/or plasma or urine total homocysteine analysis. - b) Screening for homocystinuria in dried blood spots. - c) Screening for hypermethioninemia in dried blood spots. - 3) When the initial screening test result exceeds the cut-off level of methionine, a repeat dried blood specimen submitted to the newborn screening program, or a quantitative plasma amino acid analysis and analysis of plasma total homocysteine MEETS COVERAGE CRITERIA. - 4) For the diagnosis of phenotype variants of classic homocystinuria due to CBS deficiency, the pyridoxine (B6) challenge test MEETS COVERAGE CRITERIA.
+- 1) Newborn screening for homocysteine-related conditions MEETS COVERAGE CRITERIA in any of the following situations: - a) Screening for classic homocystinuria due to CBS deficiency by performing quantitative plasma amino acids analysis and/or plasma or urine total homocysteine analysis. - b) Screening for homocystinuria in dried blood spots.